Top 5 things you need to know when planning wedding fireworks

 The risks and hazards associated with fireworks is something well-experienced companies are very familiar with.
 A number of procedures are put in place to prevent incidents these include venue risk assessment and public liability insurance for all displays so you can enjoy your evening without having to worry.
 Professionals will also ensure that the fireworks display is located in the safest place possible with a good distance away from spectators.

-Call us on 01582 485555 or email [email protected] for a frlendly chat about your wedding fireworks.
+Call us on 01582 485555 or email [email protected] for a friendly chat about your wedding fireworks.